Watch a cheetah cub get bottle-fed at National Zoo’s sister facility

 Cheetahs are native to sub-Saharan Africa and live in small, isolated populations, experts said.
 They have faced a population decline to only 7,000 in the wild because of poaching and encroachment on their habitat.
 They’re considered “vulnerable to extinction,” according to the International Union for Conservation of Nature.

-The SCBI is a facility that breeds and studies roughly 20 different species.
-It is one of 10 in the U.S. that breeds and raises cheetahs under human care, officials said.
+The SCBI is a facility that breeds and studies roughly 20 species.
+It is one of 10 in the United States that breeds and raises cheetahs under human care, officials said.
 There have been 15 litters of cheetahs born there since 2007.

 SCBI officials said they hope to “have more cheetah cubs born” there soon.
 But for now the “timing is not ideal for the cub to stay” there, Adrienne Crosier, SCBI’s cheetah reproductive biologist, said in the statement.

-Crosier said “there is not enough stimulation to keep milk production going for a singleton” while it’s bottle fed.
+Crosier said “there is not enough stimulation to keep milk production going for a singleton” while it’s bottle-fed.

 She said that while keepers can “care for this cub in the short term, it’s important he learns how to be a cheetah from other cheetahs close to his age and have the attention of an adult female cheetah soon.”